nicklockwood/HRCoder/README.md

 HRCoder properties
 -------------------------

-    @property (nonatomic, assign) NSPropertyListFormat outputFormat;
+    @property (nonatomic, assign) HRCoderFormat outputFormat;

-This property can be used to set the output format when serialising HRCoded plists.
-The default value is `NSPropertyListXMLFormat_v1_0`.
+This property can be used to set the output format when serialising HRCoded objects.
+Possible values are `HRCoderFormatXML`, `HRCoderFormatJSON` and `HRCoderFormatBinary`.
+The default value is `HRCoderFormatXML`, which produces an XML Plist.

 HRCoder methods